paulina-vh/WF-knime/README.md

   #### 1. Input file
-The input file is in csv format and presents a dataset with active molecules and in this case its characteristics include: inhibition constant (ec50, ic50 and ki), id_CHEMBL, standard inchi/inchi-key and SMILES.
+The input file is in csv format and presents a dataset with active molecules and in this case its characteristics include: inhibition constant (ec50, ic50 and Ki), id_CHEMBL, standard inchi/inchi-key and SMILES.
+(It can also have as inhibition constant pChEMBL which corresponds to -log in base 10 of the ec50, ic50 or ki constants).

  ![CSV-knime](fig_2.png)